petercz1/gmailFontChanger/README.md

 Anyhoo, I decided an old-fashioned `setInterval()` was all that was needed.

-This does mean you can get a slight jump as the gmail scripts run and then this runs
+This does mean you can get a slight jump as the gmail scripts run and then this runs just after, but at least I can now read my email